w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/transcripts-available.md

 :::except-when
 * The audio or video content is an alternative for text and clearly labelled as such.
-* It is a background video with no spoken content.
+* The video has no spoken content and serves only as background.
 :::